alexkuc/wordpress-ci/README.md

 To use the vanilla setup for WordPress i.e. without specific CI configuration, follow these steps:

-1. Start `docker-machine`, e.g.: `docker-machine start default`
-2. Load docker environment variables, e.g. `eval "$(docker-machine env default)"`
-3. Start docker containers, e.g. `./host-scripts/up.sh`
+1. Start docker containers, e.g. `./host-scripts/up.sh`
-4. Install Composer dependencies, e.g. `./host-scripts/composer.sh`*
+2. Install Composer dependencies, e.g. `./host-scripts/composer.sh`\*
-5. Run CI tests, e.g. `./host-scripts/test.sh`
+3. Run CI tests, e.g. `./host-scripts/test.sh`\*\*

->\* Special note: this script uses dual configuration, where initially it tries to install dependencies using a locally installed Docker and if none is found, it defaults to [dockerized composer](https://hub.docker.com/_/composer)
+>\* This script uses dual configuration, where initially it tries to install dependencies using a locally installed Docker and if none is found, it defaults to [dockerized composer](https://hub.docker.com/_/composer)

+>\*\* The script `test.sh` supports position arguments `$1` and `$2` so you can execute a specific instead of running the entire suite, e.g. `./host-scripts/test.sh acceptance PluginCest:activatePlugin`

 >Scripts inside the folder `docker-scripts` are automatically executed by Docker container, see [L120 of `run.sh`](https://github.com/visiblevc/wordpress-starter/blob/0b45d216f8e3fd503c24c48ac476b7ee023aba74/run.sh#L120)

 ### How To Use This Repository

 The easiest way would be to fork this repository and start editing the files.
 If you are looking for a quick CI test on your local machine, refer to the above section.

+### Useful Scripts

+The folder `useful-scripts` contains a collection of Bash scripts which could be potentially useful to your needs.
+I have tried to make them as generic as possible but your requirements may require additional changes.

 ### File Manifest